Fixed & Removable Dental Prostheses in Albania | KissDent Tirana

 Removable Partial Denture

-A partial denture replaces multiple missing teeth in a jaw where some natural teeth remain.
-It sits over the gum and clips onto remaining teeth using clasps or precision attachments.
+A partial denture replaces several teeth in a jaw where some natural teeth are still present.
+It rests on the gum and attaches to the remaining teeth with clasps or precision attachments.

 Full (Complete) Removable Denture